Objectives and Content

 Student will be assessed in the following way:

-- Oral presentation of the project assignment (60%)
+- Oral group presentation of the project assignment (50 %)

-The groups will make an oral presentation of their projects for students, supervisors, societal partners and a panel of evaluators (accounts for 60% of grade).
-All students will also hand in a an individual written assignment of 2500 words (accounts for 40% of grade), where the student will discuss a given problem in relation to theory and the collaborative process in the course.
+The groups will make an oral presentation of their projects for students, supervisors, societal partners and a panel of evaluators (accounts for 50 % of grade).
+During the project process, students will also write 2-3 reflexive assignments that connect the project process to relevant theory from the course literature (about 1500 words in total, accounts for 25 % of grade).
+After the project completion, students will also hand in an individual written evaluation of the project of 1500-2000 words (accounts for 25 % of grade), where they will discuss a given problem in relation to theory and the collaborative process in the course.

 Examination Support Material